EverettYpsilantis/Profession-GIS-ProjectExperience/README.md

   - Converted a digital elevation model into contour lines to predict the flow of groundwater chemicals on site.
   - Processed disturbed area polygons with field collected data to make acreage calculations for site impact analysis.

+# WIND POWER DEVELOPMENT PLANNING:

+# Setback analysis for Greenbacker on Howard Wind Farm - Repowering Project in New York
+The repowering project involved upgrading/replacing old turbines with more efficient models - improving energy output and lowering maintenance costs.

+Prior to the setback analysis, highlighted sensitive receptor points, or locations of residence, schools, government buildings, small structures on project parcels and adjacent non-participating parcels.
+  - Identifying receptors through the county parcel data helps the client minimize disturbances on the local community and ecosystem.

+Applied buffers to all wind turbine locations based on New York state laws relating to the total height of the WTG (Wind Turbine Generator) in ArcGIS pro:
+    - 1.2 times the WTG height from the exterior of a participating residence receptor point.
+    - 2.2 times the WTG height from the exterior of a non-participating residence point.
+    - 1.1 times the WTG height from the nearest non-participating property, right of way of all public roads, and above-ground utilities.
+    - 1.5 times the WTG height from non-participating permanent non-residential structures (garages, barns, commercial buildings etc.)
+    - 100 feet from NYSDEC wetlands

+With the ‘arcpy’ window in ArcGIS pro, Python commands were used to symbolize the buffers based on their spatial relationship.
+Buffers were symbolized in green and labeled as “pass” if they did not intersect with features related to the constraint laws.

+Any overlapping buffers of features subject to set back laws were labeled “fail” and symbolized in red.

+The wind farm consisted of 27 turbines spaced over 5,000 acres.
+Created a grid index map series, and a assigned a page query to show only one turbine per map.